Notation#

 glDrawArrays glEnable glDisable GL_TRIANGLE_STRIP

-# braced equivalent of the term above; each line is interpreted
+# bracket equivalent of the term above; each line is interpreted

 # as a function call and fails.